MaxITService/OneClickPrompts/code-notes.md

 4. The content scripts retrieve the configuration from the service worker and inject the custom buttons into the page.
 5. Users can toggle between inline injected buttons and the floating panel via the toggle button (🔼).
 6. The floating panel's position, size, and visibility state are saved per website and restored when revisiting.
+7. When the user clicks a custom button:
+    - If the floating panel is active and Queue Mode is on, the prompt is added to a queue.
+The queue sends prompts sequentially with a configurable delay.
-7. When the user clicks a custom button (either in the inline container or floating panel), the appropriate site-specific function is called to insert the text and trigger the send button.
+    - Otherwise, the appropriate site-specific function is called to insert the text and trigger the send button.

 ## Additional Notes